Passivation vs Electropolishing: What’s Best for Medical Devices?

 Feature Passivation Electropolishing

-Process Type Chemical Electrochemical
+Process Type Chemical (acid-based) Electrochemical (reverse plating)

 Biocompatibility Good Excellent